Anndrey24/VLC_Speed_Controller/README.md

 Note: create the directories if they do not exist.

 # How to use
-- To open the Speed Controller window, go to:
+- To open on Windows / Linux, go to:
-`View > VLC Speed Controller > Speed Controller`
+`View > VLC Speed Controller`
-- To change the extension's settings, go to:
+- To open on Mac OS, go to:
-`View > VLC Speed Controller > Settings`
+`VLC > Extensions > VLC Speed Controller`

 # Interface
 Below are some screenshots of the interface.